markbeep/Lecturfier/README.md

   - MOD - Edit command to check what an edited message was changed from and to
   - MOD - Past nicknames command
   - INFO - Source (inspect) command that displays the source code of a command
+  - INFO - Have $info display proper instance uptime, not cog uptime.
+  - COVID GUESSER - Update to have it be more gamble.
+You spend your points which get multiplied depending on how good your guess is.
+  - COVID GUESSER - Display the cases for the past few days.